leewheel/mod-ollama-chat/README.md

 - **Event-Based Chatter:**
   Player bots now comment on key in-game events such as quest completion, rare loot, deaths, PvP kills, leveling up, duels, learning spells, and achievements.
 Remarks are context-aware, immersive, and personality-driven, making the world feel much more alive.

+- **Party-Only Bot Responses:**
+  When enabled, bots will only respond to real player messages and events when they are in the same non-raid party.
+This helps reduce chat spam while maintaining full bot-to-bot communication within parties for immersive group interactions.

 - **Think Mode Support:**
   Bots can leverage LLM models that have reasoning/think modes.
 Enable internal reasoning for models that support it by setting `OllamaChat.ThinkModeEnableForModule = 1` in **mod-ollama-chat.conf**.
 When enabled, the API request includes the `think` flag and the bot omits all `thinking` responses from its final reply.